Three Ways to Boost Your Brand

 Offer Specialized Content

 Consumers can quickly grow tired of relentless pursuit.
 Take a break from pitching your product to them by offering them something else instead.
 Create content that improves your consumers’ lives.
 Educate them.
 Provide them with material that teaches them how to do something or connects them to one another in some other way.
-If you are an eb-5 lawyer, summarize the federal government’s Visa Bulletin each month or link potential clients to relevant investment opportunities.
+If you need an EB-5 visa or you are an eb-5 lawyer, summarize the federal government’s Visa Bulletin each month or link potential clients to relevant investment opportunities.
 If you sell farming equipment, host a podcast that highlights agriculture and/or weather-related issues.
 Provide information that adds value, meaning or context for your consumers so that they can make better, more informed decisions.
 They’ll remember you and thank you for it.

 More than product, price, purpose or place, customer experience is the most influential predictor for consumers contemplating purchase.
 If you aren’t engaging consumers with encounters that are meaningful and satisfying, then they aren’t going to care that you have an affordable and useful product that’s sold in the right place in the easiest way with great marketing appeal, and they aren’t going to support you.
 Strive to meet consumers in a variety of ways.
 Yes, your customer service needs to be stellar, but you also want to ensure that you are visible in other ways, as well.
 Volunteer in your community.
 Provide educational opportunities for employees and customers when appropriate.
 Join trade associations and learn what your competitors are doing to engage their customers.
 Then do the same and more.
 Conduct focus groups to keep your finger on the pulse of the market.
 Interactions that are beneficial to your customers will end up being beneficial to you.
 They will turn your customers into brand ambassadors, influencing others to recognize and support you, too!